jtolotta/planit-test-demo/README.md

 Tests are located in the `./cypress/e2e` folder.

 ## Test Reports
-Test reports are located on Cypress Cloud
+Test reports from GitHub Action runs are located on [Cypress Cloud](https://cloud.cypress.io/projects/4vshd3/runs)